znort987/blockparser/README.md

         . cb/closure.cpp        :   code to compute the transitive closure of an address.
         . cb/allBalances.cpp    :   code to all balance of all addresses.
         . cb/simpleStats.cpp    :   code to compute simple stats.
+        . cb/taint.cpp          :   code to compute the taint from a given TX to all TXs.
         . cb/transactions.cpp   :   code to extract all transactions pertaining to an address.

         .
 You can add your own custom callback.
 You can use the existing callbacks in